Bunyip - Garfield

 AreaSearch assessment of residential development activity positions Bunyip - Garfield among the top 25% of areas assessed nationwide

-Garfield in Bunyip has seen approximately 53 new homes approved annually.
-Over the past five financial years, from FY21 to FY25266 homes were approved, with a further 17 approved so far in FY26.
-On average, over these five years, 3.2 new residents arrived per dwelling constructed.
+Garfield, Bunyip has seen approximately 53 new homes approved annually.
+Over the past five financial years, from FY21 to FY25266 homes were approved, with an additional 20 approved in FY26 so far.
+On average, over these five years, around 3.2 new residents arrived per dwelling constructed.

 Frequently Asked Questions - Development